xuhangcn/xuhangcn.github.io/_pages/about.md

 About Me
 ======
 I received my Bachelor's degree in Statistics at Fudan University in 2013.
 I obtained my Ph.D. degree in Statistics at Hong Kong University (HKU) in 2018, supervised by Prof. Philip L H Yu.
-I was also a research assistant at the University of Ottawa, supervised by Prof. Mayer Alvo from 2016 to 2018.
-I joined Huawei Noah's Ark Lab in 2018.
+During PhD study, I was also a research assistant at the University of Ottawa, supervised by Prof. Mayer Alvo from 2016 to 2018.
+After graduation, I joined Huawei Noah's Ark Lab in 2018.

 Currently, I am a **Senior Researcher** at the Computer Vision Lab in **Huawei Noah's Ark Lab**.
 I am leading a research team in Shanghai.
 We are focusing on industrial research in deep learning and high-level recognition machine learning technics in computer vision in Huawei.